koogled/automating-aws-with-python/README.md

 - List buckets
 - List contents of a given bucket
-- Create and setup a bucket
+- Create and set up a buckets
-- Sync directory tree to a bucket
+- Sync directory tree to buckets
+- Set AWS profile with --profile=<profileName>